 Food Sense is our food justice project which aims to pull together the problems of food poverty / social isolation / waste + excess food.
 We’re working with the churches, schools, WI, the Food Bank, MCC + others to provide lunches for children during the school holidays, community lunches, a community cupboard available to all, picking up excess food from the supermarkets etc.

 We started planting our first community orchard in 2009 at Two River Meadow; we now have small ones in Osbaston + Wyesham too.
 The latter forms part of Claypatch Woods where there is a thriving community clearing + improving the area; they also hold lots of parties!

 We continue with ‘awareness raising’ events + discussion evenings; a highlight in 2016 was George Monbiot addressing a packed Savoy Theatre on the subject of ‘Rewilding’.
 And there are the Swap Shops, Beans Stalls, coffee mornings + much else besides.

 Whatever your passion – food, wildflowers, woodlands, electric vehicles, public transport, renewable energy – you will find we are doing something that will interest you.
 Or, better still, if you have a project idea, come + talk to us to see how we can help to make your dream come true!

-We meet monthly (usually on the third Wednesday) at 7.30 in the Punch House.
-Have a look at our Facebook page for the up to date stuff that’s happening in Monmouth – and around the world.
+We meet monthly + also have regular discussion evenings (with no business).
+Have a look at our Facebook pages – Transition Monmouth, Transition Monmouth Chat, Plastic Free Monmouth, Wyesham Community Woodland Project – for the up to date stuff that’s happening in Monmouth – and around the world.